7 Lessons for New Entrepreneurs

 A once-in-a-lifetime pandemic can teach us a lot of things.
-One common takeaway is that we can never predict the future, but we must commit to thinking about it.
+One common takeaway is that we can never predict the future but must commit to thinking about it.
 I advise our clients to have a five or 10-year vision for their brand but only plan out 6-months at a time.
 Anything more than that is a fool’s errand and a wasted opportunity.
-That’s because so much can and will change, and with developing and marketing your brand, slow down, take imperfect strategic action, then review, assess, evaluate, and improve your efforts every few months.
-You’ll see more substantial returns, less waste, and an agile, informed strategy will ensure a healthy brand and more sustainable growth.
+That’s because so much can and will change, and with developing and marketing your brand, slow down, take imperfect strategic action, and then review, assess, evaluate, and improve your efforts every few months.
+You’ll see more substantial returns less waste, and an agile, informed strategy will ensure a healthy brand and more sustainable growth.

 3. Always give people the benefit of the doubt.

 Shit happens, and when we are frustrated by things like getting stood up for a meeting or not hearing back from someone, we are left to speculate, and when we speculate, we often go down a dark path and think the worst.
 Avoid these negative thoughts, and give folks the benefit of the doubt.
 Perhaps something came up or worse.
 Check in with them, leading with “I hope everything is OK, sorry we didn’t connect,” or something of that ilk.
 You’ll avoid driving yourself crazy or embarrassing yourself by sending an angry message you’ll regret later.
 If they did blow you off, good, they showed their hand, and you can stop wasting your time and move on.

 Are you looking to grow your business with a stronger brand?

 4. Be deliberate about who you let into and keep in your village.